|The British Museum|

-public, national museum in the world housing one of the greatest collections of
+national museum in the world, built to exhibit one of the greatest collections

 > The pediment above the main entrance of the museum depicts the progress of civilization.
 Go straight through into the courtyard which is now covered with its spectacular modern roof.
 Floor plans of the museum are available at the information desk.